s311354/practice_common_alogrithm/README.md

 - thread storage duration: The storage for the object is allocated when the thread begins and deallocated when the thread ends.
 Each thread has its own instance of the object.
 - dynamic storage duration: The storage for the object is allocated and deallocated upon request by using dynamic memory allocation functions.

+#### What is a helper ####

+A Helper class is a lesser known code smell where a coder has identified some miscellaneous, commonly used operations and attempted to make them reusable by lumping them together in an unnatural grouping.
+Successive developers have then come onto the project and not realised that the helper class exists, and have consequently rewitten the smae common operations, or even created more Helper classes.

 ## Reference ##
 [1] [__builtin_popcount](https://tmt514.gitbooks.io/the-code-tactics-book/content/2.5/popcount.html)